PoliticalGraveyard.com

 BURREN: See also Robert Burren Morgan

-BURRES (Soundex B620) — See also BORIS, BORRIS, BORYS, BRUSSE, BURES, BURKES, BURNES, BURR, BURRE, BURREL, BURRELL, BURREN, BURRESS, BURRIS, BURRISS, BURRUS, BUSER, BUSSER, SUBER.
+BURRES (Soundex B620) — See also BARRES, BORIS, BORRIS, BORYS, BRUSSE, BURES, BURKES, BURNES, BURR, BURRE, BURREL, BURRELL, BURREN, BURRESS, BURRIS, BURRISS, BURRUS, BUSER, BUSSER, SUBER.

 Burress, Ben E. — of Greensburg, Green County, Ky.
 Republican.
 Member of Kentucky state house of representatives 29th District, 1958-61.
-Still living as of 1961.
+Presumed deceased.
+Burial location unknown.

 Burress, Ralph — of Durango, La Plata County, Colo.
 Republican.
 Delegate to Republican National Convention from Colorado, 1952.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

 Burri, Alfred T. — of Mt.
 Vernon, Westchester County, N.Y.
-U.S. Vice Consul in Tiflis, 1919; Constantinople, 1921; Tananarive, 1922; U.S. Consul in Puerto Cortes, 1925; Barranquilla, 1925-29; Basel, 1932.
+U.S. Vice Consul in Tiflis, as of 1919; Constantinople, as of 1921; Tananarive, as of 1922; U.S. Consul in Puerto Cortes, 1925; Barranquilla, 1925-29; Basel, as of 1932.
 Burial location unknown.

-BURRIDGE (Soundex B632) — See also AINURRIDIN, BERRIDGE, BRIDGE, BRIDGIE, BURBRIDGE, BURDGE, BURR, BURRI, BURRIGHT, BURRILL, BURRIS, BURRISH, BURRISS, BURRITT, CURRIDEN, HERRIDGE, RIDGE, SURRIDGE.
+BURRIDGE (Soundex B632) — See also AINURRIDIN, BERRIDGE, BRIDGE, BRIDGIE, BURBRIDGE, BURDGE, BURR, BURRI, BURRIGHT, BURRILL, BURRINGTON, BURRIS, BURRISH, BURRISS, BURRITT, CURRIDEN, HERRIDGE, RIDGE, SURRIDGE.

 BURRIDGE: See also Vera Burridge Baits